 On average, around 35 different materials are used in smartphones.
 This is just one example of everyday technology.
 When you begin to think about where all these different materials have come from, you begin to see the scale of the problems.

 The environmental impact of technology does not end with the raw materials and where they have come from.
-Manufacturers require massive energy to turn them into the complex electronic, technological products we use.
+Manufacturers require massive energy to turn them into the complex electronic and technological products we use.
 Transportation of these products worldwide, by planes and automobiles, also contributes to the greenhouse effect responsible for global warming and air pollution.

-It is also worth remembering that every time we plug in an electronic device to a non-renewable source, then our use of that device comes with a carbon cost.
+It is also worth remembering that every time we plug an electronic device into a non-renewable source, our use of that device comes with a carbon cost.
 This contributes to greenhouse gases and our climate crisis.
 On the other hand, we're playing a small role in reducing greenhouse gas emissions when we choose to buy from or source our electricity from companies that use renewables.

 The environmental costs of consumer technology do not end there.
 These products also pose a problem at the end of their useful lives.
 Globally, we are throwing away $62.5 bn of electronic waste every year.